fourkitchens/western-university/web/themes/custom/western-up/styleguide/0__Overview/1__Installation & Usage.md

 ---
-title: "Whatever"
+title: "Installation & Usage"
-description: "How to install and use Emulsify Gatsby Starter Drupal edition"
+description: "How to install and use WUP Design System"
 publishToStyleGuide: true
 ---